 Pressure will continue on freight rates with volatility within the market existing through this year.
-C-19 restrictions have been lifted in large part throughout the U.S. resulting further ramp up in the economy.
+C-19 restrictions have been lifted in large part throughout the U.S. resulting in a further ramp-up in the economy.
 As we have seen with the global container shortage, imbalances in equipment and truck lanes will continue for the near term as shipping lanes attempt to gain some balance across regions.
 The carriers are challenged in keeping equipment balanced to keep efficiency in their network and routes.

 Inflation is real.
-It is not quite evident in the Consumer Price Index, but will be soon as manufacturers get a handle on expense and begin raising prices in line with increased expenses.
-Freight expense being one of the many expenses shippers are seeing, defining the expense and developing a communication plan to the customers about freight expense is critical.
-The top 3 factors for communication to customers are:
+It is not quite evident in the Consumer Price Index but will be soon as manufacturers get a handle on expenses and begin raising prices in line with increased expenses.
+Freight expense is one of the many expenses shippers are seeing, defining the expense and developing a communication plan to the customers about freight expense is critical.
+The top 3 factors for communication with customers are:

-- Domestic freight congestion and high shipment volume, leaving too few trucks for too many loads has resulted in an increase of spot market activity where shipment prices are bid higher
+- Domestic freight congestion and high shipment volume, leaving too few trucks for too many loads has resulted in an increase in spot market activity where shipment prices are bid higher

 - Carrier and truck expenses are rising, driver pay is up and fuel expense has increased 19% since January, this is being reflected in carrier rate increases